Skip to main content

 Is it cheaper to heat one room with an electric heater?

-If your household has more people in who are likely to be using other rooms, then although you may be saving money by only heating one room, this will be uncomfortable and unhealthy for the occupants in the unheated rooms.
+If your household has more people in who are likely to be using other rooms, then heating only one room may not be an option.

 Also, heating just one room only in cold weather could lead to damp and mould problems in the parts of your home that you’re not heating.
-This is because the moisture you produce from washing, bathing, and breathing, will condense on the colder surfaces in the other parts of your home and this can cause mould to grow.
+This is because the air in those rooms remains cold meaning it cannot hold much moisture, which then condenses to water on any cold surfaces which can cause mould to grow.

-Electric room heaters are the most expensive type of space heating so these aren’t appropriate as a main heating source, apart from in homes which are very well insulated and only need a small amount of heat.
-Gas and oil powered central heating is cheaper to run so, when considering the best option to heat your home over a sustained period, central heating is likely to work out cheaper.
+Electric room heaters are the most expensive type of space heating so are not appropriate as a main heating source, apart from in homes which are very well insulated and only need a small amount of heat.
+A central heating system powered by an air source heat pump or gas or oil boiler will be cheaper to run.
+So, when considering the best option to heat your home over a sustained period, central heating is likely to work out cheaper.

 Share this: